Global milk deliveries

 Overview

-Milk deliveries in the EU averaged 377.1 million litres per day in November, a substantial increase of 17.8 million litres per day (+4.9%) compared to the same month of the previous year, and the strongest November on record.
-Low input prices, good forage quality and elevated milk prices for most of the year boosted volumes
+• Milk deliveries in the EU averaged 399.7 million litres per day in February, a remarkable increase of 20.6 million litres per day (+5.4%) compared to the same month of the previous year, and the strongest February on record.
+Increased production was driven by previously high margins, lower feed costs and improved productivity, though farmgate prices have now dropped

-Looking at the EU figure in greater detail, we saw the greatest year on year volume increase from Germany, up 180 million litres (+7.5%) for the month of November, followed by France, up 112.3 million litres (+6.3%), and the Netherlands, up 75.6 million litres (+7.3%)
+• Looking at the EU figure in greater detail, we saw the greatest year on year volume increase from Germany, up 164 million litres (+7%) for the month of February, followed by France, up 141 million litres (+8%), and Italy, up 89 million litres (+9%)

-UK daily deliveries averaged 42.9 million litres per day in November, up 5.3% year-on-year.
-Milk flows reached new highs amid favourable dairy economics and increased usage of concentrate feeds
+• UK daily deliveries averaged 43.5 million litres per day in February, up 3.6% year-on-year.
+Milk flows continued to reach new highs.
+Increased usage of concentrate feeds supported yield per cow.
+Milk deliveries in April now show stabilisation

-US production was up 11.9 million litres per day (+4.5%) year-on-year, with production averaging 276 million litres per day in November.
-Disease recovery, increasing herd size, yields and improved margins have been drivers of growth
+• US production was up 8.4 million litres per day (+3%) year-on-year, with production averaging 287.3 million litres per day in February.
+Dairy farm margins have lowered from strong levels but remain positive, supported by dairy-beef revenue streams

-Australia recorded a decrease in production year-on-year, with deliveries down by 0.6 million litres per day (-2.2%) compared to last year, to sit at an average of 28.3 million litres per day
+• Australia recorded a year-on-year increase of 0.1 million litres per day (0.6%) compared to last year, to sit at an average of 20.6 million litres per day.
+Despite rising input costs and increasing drought risk, milk prices have remained supported

-Argentina’s deliveries continued to grow, up by 2.8 million litres per day (+8.1%) in November, year-on-year.
-Dairy industry investment, favourable weather conditions and good dairy producer economics drove higher productivity
+• Argentina’s deliveries continued to grow, up by 2.8 million litres per day (+10.6%) in February, year-on-year.
+Dairy industry investment, favourable weather conditions and good dairy producer economics drove higher productivity.
+However, falling milk prices have reduced profitability, leading to slower growth in forecasted for 2026

 Figure 1.
 Annual change in average daily milk deliveries